 The High School building opened in 1965.
 Like so many schools of that era, maintenance issues and changing education standards caused problems in later decades.

-These photos were taken just before demolition in 2019.
+These photos were taken on 25th June 2019, shortly before demolition.